Ptolemy: Mathēmatikē Syntaxis

-The earliest person that attempted to merge these two approaches was Hipparchus, who produced geometric models that not only reflected the arrangement of the planets and stars but could be used to calculate celestial motions.
+The earliest person who attempted to merge these two approaches was Hipparchus, who produced geometric models that not only reflected the arrangement of the planets and stars but could be used to calculate celestial motions.

 Ptolemy, following Hipparchus, derived each of his geometrical models for the Sun, Moon, and the planets from selected astronomical observations done in the spanning of more than 800 years; however, many astronomers have for centuries suspected that some of his models' parameters were adopted independently of observations.

 Ptolemy presented his astronomical models alongside convenient tables, which could be used to compute the future or past position of the planets.

 The Almagest also contains a star catalogue, which is a version of a catalogue created by Hipparchus.
-Its list of forty-eight constellations is ancestral to the modern system of constellations but, unlike the modern system, they did not cover the whole sky (only what could be seen with the naked eye).
+Its list of forty-eight constellations is ancestral to the modern system of constellations but, unlike the modern system, they did not cover the whole sky (only what could be seen with the naked eye in the northern hemisphere).

 For over a thousand years, the Almagest was the authoritative text on astronomy across Europe, the Middle East, and North Africa.